jia1/jia1.github.io/content/posts/auto-configuring-controllers-and-repositories.md

 draft: false
 tags: ["spring"]
 ---
 I auto-configured Spring Boot REST controllers by adding their names to the `spring.factories` file.
-On the other hand, I did not have much luck with auto-configuring Mongo collections (yet).
+On the other hand, I didn't have much luck with auto-configuring Mongo collections (yet).

 I then ran the consumer's codebase and used Postman to hit the newly-offered endpoints.
 Below is the response seen in Postman: